 Mold grows best in moist and dark conditions.
 It commonly develops in and around window sills as a result of leaking rain on the outside or condensation on the interior of your window.
-This may be a result of poor window seals or a lack of proper ventilation.
+Mold around windows may be a result of poor window seals or a lack of proper ventilation.

-To prevent mold from growing between your window panes, you need to keep the join between your glass and wood or aluminum frame clean.
+To prevent mold from growing between double pane windows, you need to keep the joint between your glass and wood or aluminum frame clean.
 This includes keeping it free of dust and moisture, both of which speed mold growth.
 Scrub these parts of your window regularly.
 You might also want to consider reducing your home’s humidity levels by resetting the humidifier and removing any indoor plants.

 You’re most likely to see mold growing on windows that are exposed to high amounts of moisture, like a bathroom window.
 Keep a close eye on these areas to spot mold early.

 Is Windowsill Mold Dangerous?

-Some cases of windowsill mold can produce toxic mycotoxins, like black mold, which is a health hazard.
+Some cases of windowsill mold can produce toxic mycotoxins, like black mold, which can make you sick.
 Black mold toxins can lead to a more serious case of mold poisoning.
 Typical windowsill mold doesn’t pose a serious danger, but it can trigger allergies that come with uncomfortable symptoms.
 These symptoms may include sneezing, itchy or watery eyes, dry skin, a runny nose, and a cough.

 In addition to health issues, black mold can stain your windowsills, rot your wood, and create a musty smell inside your home.
 If you notice any mold accumulating in your windowsill, you should get rid of it immediately.